Mesotherm: Dinosaur thermoregulation

 The thermoregulatory status of dinosaurs has long been debated, and is still an active area of research.
 The term 'mesothermy' was originally coined to advocate for an intermediate status of non-avian dinosaur thermoregulation, between endotherms and ectotherms.
 A more technical definition was provided by Grady et al, who argued for dinosaur mesothermy on the basis of their intermediate growth rates, and the empirical relationship between growth, metabolism and thermoregulation in extant vertebrates.

 This viewpoint was challenged by D'Emic, who argued that because growth rates are sensitive to seasonal variation in resources, dinosaur maximum growth rates were underestimated by Grady et al. Adjusting dinosaur rates upwards by a factor of two, D'Emic found dinosaurs to grow similarly to mammals, and thus were likely endothermic.
 However, sensitivity to seasonal variation in resources should be true for all vertebrates.
 If all vertebrate taxa were similarly adjusted, the relative differences in rates does not change.
 Dinosaurs remain intermediate growers and good candidates for mesothermy.

 Nonetheless, the dinosaur mesothermy hypothesis requires further support to be confirmed.
 Fossil oxygen isotopes, which can reveal an organism's body temperature, should be particularly informative.
 Recently, a study of theropod and sauropod isotopes offered some support for dinosaur mesothermy.
 Feathered theropods are probably the best candidates for dinosaur endothermy, yet the examined theropods had relatively low body temperatures 32.0 C. Large sauropods had higher body temperatures 37.0 C, which may be reflective of mesothermic gigantothermy.
-Future isotopic analysis of small, juvenile dinosaurs will better resolve this question.